Amsterdam/dso-api/dev-docs/source/layers.rst

 REST API Logic
 --------------

-The REST API code is based on Django Rest Framework.
+The REST API code is based on Django REST Framework.
+There are 3 layers:

+* Generic REST Framework
+* Generic DSO compatibility
+* Application choices (like blending Amsterdam Schema into API policies).

 The generic DSO compatibility layer is implemented in the :mod:`rest_framework_dso` package, so it could be moved out to a official PyPI package.
+This implements most features like embedding or the ``?_fields=...`` parameter.

-On top of this, the specific logic to generate the API is implemented in the :mod:`dso_api.dynamic_api` package.
+The specific logic to generate the API is implemented in the :mod:`dso_api.dynamic_api` package.
+This involves transforming an Amsterdam Schema / DynamicModel into the serializer layout, applying policies such as authorization/time-travel filtering based on schema data.

 The Schematools Package
 -----------------------